Authorized Uses of the Grand Canyon Noncommercial River Website

 A cookie is a small file that a website transfers to your computer to allow it to remember specific information about your visit.
 Your computer will only share the information in the cookie with the website that provided it, and no other website can request it.
 There are two types of cookies, session and persistent.
 Session cookies are temporary and last only as long as your web browser is open.
 Once you close your browser, a session cookie is erased.
 Persistent cookies store information on your computer for longer periods of time.

 We use session cookies on the Grand Canyon Noncommercial River Website for technical purposes such as to enable better navigation through the site.
 If you do not wish to have session cookies stored on your machine, you can turn them off in your browser.
 However, this will affect the functioning of this website and you will be unable to login and/or complete the online forms.

 Information Collected If You Complete An Online Form

 Only if you choose to create an online profile, request a launch date in a noncommercial lottery, or complete a noncommercial river permit application (and associated trip participant list) do we collect personal information.
 Depending on the online form, information collected can include: legal name, date of birth, mailing address, phone number(s), email address(es), date of last Grand Canyon recreational river trip, and river trip details related to an upcoming launch date.
 For river trip participants information collected includes: legal name, date of birth, and contact information.
-The online forms for requesting a noncommercial river permit via the weighted lottery use the data fields listed in the approved Office of Management and Budget form (NPS Form 10-404, OMB Control No. 1024-0022).
+The online forms for requesting a noncommercial river permit via the lottery use the data fields listed in the approved Office of Management and Budget form (NPS Form 10-404, OMB Control No. 1024-0022).
 Only individuals 16 years and older are allowed to create an online profile or fill out online forms related to the noncommercial river website.
 We do not collect or store financial information online.
 Monetary costs related to obtaining a noncommercial river permit are collected via pay.gov.